-MAMP and Valet can conflict if they're running at the same time.
-I believe this is due to them both trying to write domains to host files simultaneously.
-I've written some basic instructions here on how to deal with this.
-Basically, you need to make sure they're not running at the same time.
+MAMP and Valet can conflict if they're running simultaneously, due to them trying to use the same ports.
+I've written some instructions here on how to deal with this—basically, you need to make sure they're not running simultaneously.

 In MAMP go to “Preferences > Server.”

 Make sure you untick “Start Apache and MySQL on system startup.”
 This should also stop MAMP firing up when your system starts.

 You need to make sure Valet is not running.